FAIMS/OpenDataSympathetic-Presentation/workingContent.md

 Records are defined in 3 logical tables.
 "Rows" are defined in the ArchEntity table, which also holds cruical GIS data.
 "Columns" are defined by the attribute and Ideal Entity tables.
 The Attribute table defines what attributes are possible, their names, and their list/export formats.
 The Ideal Entity table defines which attributes belong to which entity.
 By defining these tables in DML (data *manipulation* language) rather than DDL (Data *Definition* Language), the structure of the database remains consistent.
 This consistent structure allows for significant query reuse and allows us to dynamically script the fields of a workflow *after* all the fundamental data interactions of the app have been rewritten.

-Each attribute has four sub-attributes reflecting the needs of field data recording and can be multi-valued if multiple rows *share* a timestamp.
+Each attribute has four sub-attributes reflecting the needs of field data recording and can be multivalued if multiple rows *share* a timestamp.
 An attribute can comprise a set of:
 * a constrained vocabulary (how we implement dropdowns, checkboxes, and radio buttons);
 * a unconstrained measurement;
-* an annotation (to represent a way of scribbling in the margins without contiminating the data); and
+* an annotation (to represent a way of scribbling in the margins without contaminating the data); and
 * a certainty (to reflect scribbling question marks or to otherwise rate physical uncertainty of the data reliability).

-By combining these in a single "measurment."
+By combining these in a single "measurement."
 Highly nuanced but *machine readable* data can be recorded in such a way as to fit the needs of the recording workflow.

 ### Append only design

 ![history](eventLog.png)

 This domain-key structure is also necessary to support the append only design.
 As each "event" (insertion, updates, "deletion") occupies its own row, we use GROUP BY and HAVING max(timestamp) to emit the latest versions of each attribute.
-Event uniqueness is guarenteed by UUID (user creation + time of creation due to the length limits of integers as primary keys in Sqlite), acting userid, and time of event.
-Therefore, by virtue of the need of having "eventually consistent" datastores, we also have a complete action log for every record: it shows when each attribute was edited and by whom.
+Event uniqueness is guaranteed by UUID (user creation + time of creation due to the length limits of integers as primary keys in Sqlite), acting userid, and time of event.
+Therefore, by virtue of the need of having "eventually consistent" data stores, we also have a complete action log for every record: it shows when each attribute was edited and by whom.
 This allows granular control and review of records, as individual attributes can be "rolled back" to a more authoritative/correct state by users on the server.

 The append-only design also protects against data-loss, as "deletions" are merely a flag on the record which hides it from normal view.
 Thus, this database is designed to preserve user actions at all costs, allowing differences in datastores to be sent to the server and thereby distributed to all devices.
 This also has the virtue, so long as devices sync relatively often, of creating a complete backup of the datastore on every device, further armouring the database against mischance.